Kaushal1011/Qupid/README.md

 # Qupid

 Qupid is a matchmaking service that is responsible for creating efficient teams for workplaces and classes.
+More details in [Presentation](Qupid_ Teams_Matchmaking_Service.pdf)

 ![flow](Qupid.png)